steemit/devportal-tutorials-js/tutorials/17_vote_on_content/README.md

 # Vote on Content

-_By the end of this tutorial you should know how to create an up or down vote, and send it to the steem blockchain._
+_Create a weighted up or down vote on a comment (or post) and send it to Steem._

 This tutorial will take you through the process of preparing and submitting a `vote` using the `broadcast` operation.
-A demo account is provided to use on the `testnet` but all variables can be easily changed and applied to the `production server`.
+Because this tutorial essentially produces spam, it will be pointed at a Steem testnet.
+The testnet is an open resource, so the default account and posting key in this tutorial may have been changed by another developer learning the ropes.
+If that happens, you'll want to create a new account on the testnet and use that account's credentials instead.

+To learn more about the testnet, including an easy way to create a play account, visit https://testnet.steem.vc/

 ## Intro

 We are using the `broadcast.vote` function provided by the `dsteem` library to send the transaction through to the network.
 On the Steem platform, posts and comments are all internally stored as a `comment` object, differentiated by whether or not a `parent_author` exists.
 When there is no `parent_author`, then it's a post, when there is, it's a comment.
 Voting is done on either of the two based on the author and permlink of the comment.
 There are 5 parameters required for the voting operation:

 1.  _Username_ - The username of the account making the vote (the voter)
 2.  _Privatekey_ - This is the private posting key of the voter
 3.  _Author_ - The author of the comment/post that the voter is voting on
 4.  _Permlink_ - The unique identifier of the comment/post of the author
 5.  _Weight_ - This is the weight that the vote will carry.
 The value ranges from -10000 (100% flag) to 10000 (100% upvote)

 Due to the low amount of posts on the testnet we added an additional step to create a post before we vote on it.
 The values are auto loaded in the respective input boxes.
 A full tutorial on how to create a new post can be found on the [Steem Devportal](https://developers.steem.io/tutorials-javascript/submit_post)